seleniumbase/SeleniumBase/examples/cdp_mode/ReadMe.md

 ### 🐙 <b translate="no">Pure CDP Mode</b> (<code translate="no">sb_cdp</code>)

-<b translate="no">Pure CDP Mode</b> doesn't use WebDriver for anything.
-The browser is launched using CDP, and all browser actions are performed using CDP (or <code>PyAutoGUI</code>).
-Initialization:
+In <b translate="no">Pure CDP Mode</b>, the browser is launched using CDP, and all browser actions are performed using CDP.
+WebDriver isn't available at all, but SeleniumBase can still use <code>PyAutoGUI</code> methods as needed.
+Pure CDP Mode initialization:

 ```python
 from seleniumbase import sb_cdp